entelognathus/Arthrodire-phylogeny/Arthrodire taxa used in analysis to be compiled.md

 > - **Occurrence.** ‘Xindu Formation’; Bobai, Guangxi, China.
 > - **Holotype and References.** See Ji and Pan, 1997.
 > - **Diagnosis.** See Ji and Pan, 1997.
+> - **Remarks.** TThe anterior lateral plate of *Guangxipetalichthys* is peculiar in bearing a well-developed postbranchial lamina, with the paired laminae possibly meeting at the midline.
+This well-developed lamina may have functionally replaced the postbranchial lamina of the interolateral plate.
+The anterior ventral plate is present in Guangxipetalichthys, suggesting that this plate may be widely present among petalichthyids.
+In *Lunaspis*, however, a T-shaped plate is present anteromedial to the anterior ventral plate, which Gross (1961) interpreted as an anterior median ventral plate.
 > - **References** [Ji and Pan, 1997](https://www.vertpala.ac.cn/EN/Y1997/V35/I01/18)

 [*Guangxipetalichthys tiaomajianensis*](https://deepbone.org/public/#/explor?s_id=3262&functionId=Deepbone_header_searchResultOpen) Ji and Pan, 1997